 “Where Kids Transform”

-Camp Mariposa Southwest Washington is a free, weekend camp for children ages 9-12 who are impacted by the substance use disorder of someone close to them.
-It is a traditional, fun, camp combined with education and support exercises led by mental health professionals and trained mentors.
-Camp Mariposa Southwest Washington is part of Eluna’s national Camp Mariposa network.
+Camp Mariposa® Southwest Washington is a free, weekend camp for children ages 9-12 who are impacted by the substance use disorder of someone close to them.
+It is a traditional, fun camp combined with education and support exercises led by mental health professional and trained mentors.
+Camp Mariposa® Southwest Washington is part of Eluna’s national Camp Mariposa® network.

 Looking for important grief resources to help a child, friend or family member in your community or nationwide?
 We are proud to share the Eluna Resource Center.
-Its straightforward design makes it easy to search for articles, videos, activities, and referrals to local programs.
-In addition, Eluna offers personalized recommendations with a 24-hour turn-around – free-of-charge.
+Its straighforward design makes it easy to search for articles, videos, activities and referrals to local programs.
+In addition, Eluna offers personalized recommendations with a 24-hour turn around – free of charge.

 “Camp Mariposa has helped me be bolder, stronger and healthier.
 I have made special bonds I could have never made at school.” – Camper, 12